Undergraduate Course Descriptions

 RELI GU4325 Sufism.
 4 points.

 This is a seminar for advanced undergraduate and graduate students who wish to gain an understanding of the richness of Sufism (Islamic mysticism).
 We will examine the historical origins, development and institutionalization of Sufism, including long-standing debates over its place within the wider Islamic tradition.
-By way of a close reading of a wide range of primary and secondary sources, we will examine Sufi attitudes toward the body, Sufi understandings of lineage, power and religious authority, as well as the continued importance of Sufism in the modern world
+By way of a close reading of a wide range of primary and secondary sources, we will examine Sufi attitudes toward the body, Sufi understandings of lineage, power and religious authority, as well as the continued importance of Sufism in the modern world.

 RELI GU4326 Sufism in South Asia.
 4 points.